hemanthkk67/techhub/Login page .md

 000-default.conf  default-ssl.conf

-#### Here we can change the '000-default.conf' to your required name
+#### Here we can copy  the '000-default.conf' to your required name

 $cp 000-default.conf to hemanth.host.conf

 #### Now edit the .conf file

-~vim hemanth.host.conf
+$ vim hemanth.host.conf

         #ServerName www.example.com